DZMM: Fourth iteration: 2023–2025

-On May 23, 2023, ABS-CBN announced in a press release that it would enter into a joint venture agreement with Prime Media Holdings, Inc., owned by House Speaker Representative Martin Romualdez.
-The partnership aims to produce and supply a variety of programs, including news content, to broadcasters and third-party entities such as Prime Media's Philippine Collective Media Corporation (PCMC), operator of the Favorite Music Radio network.
-ABS-CBN will hold a minority stake in the newly formed venture, later revealed as Media Serbisyo Production Corporation (MSPC).
+Following the 2020 shutdown of the station, on May 23, 2023 ABS-CBN announced that it would enter into a joint venture agreement with Prime Media Holdings, Inc., owned by House Speaker Representative Martin Romualdez.
+The partnership aimed to produce and supply a variety of programs – including news content – to broadcasters and third-party entities such as Prime Media's Philippine Collective Media Corporation (PCMC), operator of the Favorite Music Radio network.
+ABS-CBN would hold a minority stake in the newly formed venture, Media Serbisyo Production Corporation (MSPC).

-A key component of this collaboration is the planned revival of DZMM on the 630 kHz frequency, now owned by PCMC.
-This announcement coincided with the originally planned closure of TeleRadyo, which was a wholly owned ABS-CBN service, on June 30 due to financial losses.
+A key component of this collaboration was the planned revival of DZMM on the 630 kHz frequency, now owned by PCMC.
+This announcement coincided with the planned June 30 closure of ABS-CBN's wholly owned service TeleRadyo, due to financial losses.
 Instead, TeleRadyo was relaunched as TeleRadyo Serbisyo, now operated by MSPC.

-On June 26, 630 kHz conducted a test broadcast under the new callsign DWPM, followed by a soft launch on June 30.
+On June 26, 2023 630 kHz conducted a test broadcast under the new callsign DWPM, followed by a soft launch on June 30.
 The station was formally inaugurated as Radyo 630 on July 17, marking ABS-CBN's renewed presence on the AM band through this strategic partnership.

-2025–present: The third era of Radyo Patrol

-On May 21, 2025, Radyo 630 and TeleRadyo Serbisyo began airing teasers featuring theme music and stingers previously used by DZMM, signaling a potential rebranding aligned with the legacy and identity of its predecessor.
-This development followed the station's reuse of the defunct DZMM TeleRadyo Facebook page since February, further intensifying speculation about Media Serbisyo Production Corporation's financial challenges, reportedly driven by a shortage of advertisers.
-The move has also sparked reports that ABS-CBN and the Philippine Collective Media Corporation (PCMC), the station's co-owners, are considering increased financial support to stabilize and revitalize the station.